k9w/crypto-checker/README.md

   browser._

-* _To add to and improve the project with Test-Driven Development rules, add your ideas to planHowTheAppWorks.txt (not used in this project).
+* _To add to and improve the project with Test-Driven Development rules, add your ideas to planHowTheAppWorks.txt.
 Then modify or add to the tests first, then write new code and see if the tests pass._

 * _If you like this project, please contribute issues and especially pull requests to improve it._